wp-plugins/my-calendar/readme.txt

 * Add ability to completely remove link on event title in calendar grid.
 * Feature: allow limiting of categories to specific member groups

+= 2.3.13 =

+* Bug fix: Failed to handle "open links to event details" option in updated JS handling.

 = 2.3.12 =